-- 16. (1) The limits imposed by this Act on the extent supply to which a person may exclude or restrict liability by contracts reference to a contract term do not apply to liability arising under such a contract as is described in subsection (3). - (2) The terms of such a contract are not subject to any requirement of reasonableness under section 6 or 7. - (3) Subject to subsection (4), that description of contract is one whose characteristics are the following: - (a) either it is a contract of sale of goods or it is one under or in pursuance of which the possession or ownership of goods passes; and - (b) it is made by parties whose places of business or, if they have none, habitual residences, are in the territories of different States. - (4) A contract falls within subsection (3) only if-- - (a) the goods in question are, at the time of the conclusion of the contract, in the course of a carriage, or will be carried, from the territory of one State to the territory of another;
+16. (1) The limits imposed by this Act on the extent to which International a person may exclude or restrict liability by reference to a contract supply contracts. term do not apply to liability arising under such a contract as is described in subsection (3).

+- (2) The terms of such a contract are not subject to any requirement of reasonableness under section 6 or 7. - (3) Subject to subsection (4), that description of contract is one whose characteristics are the following: - (a) either it is a contract of sale of goods or it is one under or in pursuance of which the possession or ownership of goods passes; and - (b) it is made by parties whose places of business or, if they have none, habitual residences, are in the territories of different States. - (4) A contract falls within subsection (3) only if- - (a) the goods in question are, at the time of the conclusion of the contract, in the course of a carriage, or will be carried, from the territory of one State to the territory of another; - (b) the acts constituting the offer and acceptance have been done in the territories of different States; or - (c) the contract provides for the goods to be delivered to the territory of a State other than that within whose territory those acts were done.